gaudiom4git/Election_Analysis/README.md

 ## Election-Audit Summary
 This script provides summaries at the county level.
 It can be modified to provide summaries at state and national levels as well.
-You would assume that the data file (election_results.csv) would include a column for the state.
-Similarly, you can also modify the script to have more than one position in an election, say a County Secretary and a County Sheriff.
+Similarly, you can have more than one position in an election, say a County Secretary and a County Sheriff.
+You assume that the state and position would be added as columns to the data file (election_results.csv).
+The script has to be modified so that it brings in the headers (added columns) and using DictReader.
+You can reference the "keys" in the csvreader object so that you can reference them in your loop.
+This method is useful when you don't know how many columns are in your file.